Skip to main content

 7

-Change management is very important when it comes to user acceptance of AI products.
-We suggest to take spokespeople of your division as well as end users into account when it comes to implementation and testing.
-Therefore adding them to the test group might be a good thing to do.
+Change management is crucial for ensuring user acceptance of AI products.
+We recommend taking the views of your division’s spokespeople and end users into account during implementation and testing.
+Therefore, adding them to the test group would be beneficial.

-- Showcase the value of the platform by comparing the search for document with and without Genow.
+• Demonstrate the value of the platform by comparing document searches with and without Genow

-- Showcase how the answers can be used in your actual processes.
+• Showcase how the answers can be used in your current processes.

-- Remind them to use Genow, analyse the usage via the analytics dashboard.
+• Remind users to use Genow and analyze usage via the analytics dashboard.